 Chattanooga Ghost Tours.

-Not only can you do a walking ghost tour, but they also offer ghost hunting options for some added excitement for the braver amongst us.
+Not only can you do a walking ghost tour, but they also offer ghost hunting options for some added excitement for the brave.

-At the time of writing they have Murder and Mayhem Haunted History walking tour, UTC + Cemetery Ghost Hunt, and a Walking + Hunt Combo tour for those who want the best of both worlds.
+At the time of last update they have a Murder and Mayhem Haunted History walking tour, UTC + Cemetery Ghost Hunt, and a Walking + Hunt Combo tour for those who want the best of both worlds.

 The tours are designed for all ages.
 The walking ghost tours are rain or shine so be prepared with an appropriate jacket for any inclement weather conditions.